 If you’re a high-volume shipper, you know that parcel costs can quickly spiral out of control.
 Between carrier rate hikes, complex accessorial fees, and the ever-present demand for fast, free shipping, it’s easy to feel like you’re constantly on the defensive.
 This is where parcel spend management comes in.
 It’s not just about cutting costs; it’s a strategic approach to understanding, controlling, and optimizing every dollar you spend on shipping.
 By actively managing your parcel spend, you can turn a major cost center into a competitive advantage.

-Defining Parcel Spend Management
+Breaking Down Parcel Spend Management

 Think of parcel spend management as the practice of strategically analyzing and controlling your shipping expenses.
 The goal is to lower your costs and make your shipping operations more efficient without sacrificing service quality.
 This isn’t a one-time fix; it’s an ongoing process that involves several key activities.
 These include in-depth carrier contract optimization, regular invoice auditing to catch errors, and fine-tuning your internal processes.
 By taking a holistic view of your shipping, you can identify opportunities for savings and efficiency that you might otherwise miss.

-How Shipping Costs Affect Your Bottom Line
+The Real Impact of Shipping Costs on Your Bottom Line

 For many businesses, shipping costs can account for a significant portion of total sales—sometimes as much as 4%.
 With the growth of e-commerce and rising customer expectations, this figure is only climbing.
 The real problem is that many companies don’t have a true grasp of their shipping expenses, which makes it impossible to know the actual profitability of their products.
 When you don’t fully account for shipping, you’re flying blind.
 A solid spend management strategy helps you reduce high-volume shipping costs and brings clarity to your bottom line, allowing you to make smarter, data-driven decisions for your business.